-&lt;sup>15 Email CommodityOperations@TexasAgriculture.gov or call 1-877-TEX-MEAL (839-6325).
+&lt;sup>16 Email CommodityOperations@TexasAgriculture.gov or call 1-877-TEX-MEAL (839-6325).

-Severance or dismissal pay.
+- Incentive payment or award given to an employee.
+Specific prior written approval from TDA is required for costs of an incentive payment or award given to an employee, except for awards of nominal or minimal value.
+Awards of minimal value include, but are not limited to, length of service pins, certificates of appreciation, floral arrangements, live plants, mugs, and plaques. - Severance or dismissal pay.
 This is compensation paid to an employee whose employment is terminated.
 The cost of severance pay is allowed on a case-by-case basis, with specific prior written approval from TDA.